9uant-brain/FET-Compressor-Build/README.md

  <img src=asset/PCB1.png width="70%" height="70%">
 </p>

-This was abandoned design, I couldn't complete neatly connecting all pad.
-So, I started from scratch, and approached strategically.
-I figured out what problems it had, and focused on revising that point.
+This was an abandoned design — I couldn’t complete it cleanly because I failed to connect all the pads neatly.

+So, I started from scratch and approached the layout more strategically.
+I identified the key issues in the previous version and focused on resolving them.
+During that process, I also took into account the relative placement of components in the schematic.

-First, I mistaked place SOIC on both side of board.
-I thought it would help with a less crowded track layout.
-It turns out, making things worse, as I had to switching tracks between both sides frequently.
+First, I mistakenly placed SOIC packages on both sides of the board.
+I initially thought this would help reduce track congestion, but it actually made things worse.
+I had to frequently switch tracks between the top and bottom layers, which complicated routing even more.

-Second, I made a mistake in placing the potentiometers.
-I prioritized user-friendly knob positioning, without considering trace routing and connectivity.
-For example, the wet(=blend) knob should be positioned near the audio input and after side chain.
-But I didn't noticed at first, so I positioned it at the top of the board for only user-friendly (from the Top, Wet, Tone, Volume).
+Second, I made a mistake when placing the potentiometers.
+I focused too much on user-friendly knob positioning without considering signal flow or layout efficiency.
+For example, the wet (blend) knob should ideally be located near the audio input and positioned after the sidechain.
+But I didn’t realize that at first, and instead placed it at the top of the board for ergonomic reasons (2nd row: Wet, Tone, Volume).

 ----

 <p align='center'>
  <img src=asset/PCB2.png width="70%" height="70%">
 </p>
-This is revised final design, with sub board.
-I will explain what is revised.
+This is the revised final design, now including a sub-board.
+Here’s what I changed:

- 1. I rotated some potentiometers to secure more space.
-Because in previous design, potentiometer pins occupied center area.
+1. I rotated some potentiometers to free up more space.
+In the previous design, their pins occupied the central area and interfered with routing.
- 2. I moved some components composing input section, to subboard.
-So, I could secure some space.
+2. I moved several components from the input section to the sub-board, which helped reduce congestion and secure more board space.
- 3. I changed opamp numberings.
-I jsut felt that while designing, if I change numbering, traces gonna be short, and neat.
+3. I changed the op-amp numbering.
+While positioning and tracing the layout, I realized that renumbering the op-amps would shorten trace lengths and make the routing cleaner.
- 4. I rearranged potentiometer position, I balanced between user-friendly and pad connectivity.
+4. I rearranged the potentiometer layout to strike a better balance between user-friendly knob placement and efficient PCB connectivity.

-I experienced a lesson while revising it.
-There is moment I have to compromise between ideal and reality.
-I have to sacrifice user-friendly potentiometer(knob) position for neat traces.
-At first, while I reference orginal pedal, ego76, thought that.
-They cared less about user friendly knob position.
-But, after revising, my perspective shifted.
-"It is more likely, they just traded off".
-In the picture below, I compared and highlighted knob position between my design, and original pedal.
-They are quite similar, even I didn't referenced its knob position during revising.
+I learned an important lesson while revising this design: sometimes, you have to compromise between the ideal and reality.
+Specifically, I had to sacrifice the ideal, user-friendly positioning of the potentiometers (knobs) in favor of cleaner and more efficient trace routing.

+At first glance, when I looked at the original pedal —the Ego76— I assumed they simply hadn’t prioritized user-friendly knob placement.
+But as I revised my own layout, my perspective changed.
+I realized it’s more likely that they made intentional trade-offs, just like I did.

+In the image below, I’ve compared the knob positions between my design and the original pedal.
+Despite not referencing the original layout during my revision—mainly because my design uses a different row structure (3×2 vs. 2×3)—the final placements turned out to be quite similar.
+This suggests that shared physical constraints and ergonomic considerations can naturally lead to converging design choices, even when developed independently.

 <p align='center'>
  <img src=asset/PCB3.jpg width="70%" height="70%">